Method Road Soccer Stadium

-Method Road Soccer Stadium (usually called Method Road) was the on campus soccer stadium at North Carolina State University in Raleigh, North Carolina.
-The stadium was opened in the summer of 1984.
+Method Road Soccer Stadium (usually called "Method Road") is a stadium in Raleigh, North Carolina.
+The venue, opened in the summer of 1984. was the on campus soccer stadium at North Carolina State University.

 Method Road held 3,000 spectators before the bleachers were removed following the construction of Dail Soccer Field.
 The playing field has been retained for student use.

-Method Road also hosts the Wolfpack club lacrosse team that competes in the Men's Collegiate Lacrosse Association.
+Method Road also hosts the NC State Club lacrosse team that competes in the Men's Collegiate Lacrosse Association.